belanasaikiran/Computer-Architecture/pa3/README.md

-# Programming Assignment 3: Dynamic Branch Prediction & Set Associative Data Cache
+#  Dynamic Branch Prediction & Set Associative Data Cache

 A 5-stage pipelined CPU simulator for the RISC-V based riscv-uconn instruction set architecture, including a 4-way set associative data cache and dynamic branch prediction support.
 The simulator translates machine code created by the riscv-uconn assembler, and executes instructions one at a time.
 Each instruction goes through a Fetch, Decode, Execute, Memory and Writeback stage of processing.